Vantage Point Center for Psychotherapy has a robust training program for psychologists-in-

 Shelley TIrsbeck, MA, Licensed Marriage and Family Therapist #85396, Supervisor

 We facilitate the development of psychologists who can practice competently and independently in several domains.
-Our program emphasizes strengthening skills in areas that relevant to community mental health in the Sacramento region.
-This includes developing proficiency in conducting individual and group psychotherapy with a diversity of sexual orientations, gender identifications, and culture with teens and adults.
+Our program emphasizes strengthening skills in areas that are relevant to community mental health in the Sacramento region.
+This includes developing proficiency in conducting individual and group psychotherapy with a teens and adults from different sexual orientations, gender identifications, and cultural and ethnic backgrounds. .
 Interns will be proficient in crisis intervention with diverse populations and communities.

 The goal of the program is to also help Interns develop specialized experience with one of the following areas during their training if they so desire: